 We answer your questions about earning a bachelor's in counseling degree - career outlook, admissions, cost, and program information.

 If you like the idea of helping people overcome challenging situations to create positive change, consider a career in counseling.
-Counselors work with many different people, including children, couples and families, those struggling with mental illness, and anyone battling substance abuse and addiction.
+Counselors work with many different people, including children, couples and families, those struggling with mental illness, and anyone battling substance addiction.

 Should I Get a Bachelor's in Counseling?

 If you want to become a professional counselor, a crucial part of the process includes earning your counseling bachelor's degree.
 Most states require counselors to hold a master's degree at minimum to qualify for licensure, and a bachelor's is necessary to enter these programs.

 Working professionals interested in changing careers might find the flexibility and convenience of an online counseling program appealing, while on-campus bachelor's programs tend to attract high school graduates.
 A bachelor's in counseling prepares students to enter graduate counseling programs.
 Here, students learn to think critically, build communication skills, and gain an understanding of important counseling theories and concepts.